rundeck/docs/docs/administration/configuration/plugins/configuring.md

 #### Logging Plugin Configuration

-Logging plugins can define configuration properties, which can be set in the `framework.properties` (system-wide) or `project.properties` (project-wide).
+Logging plugins can define configuration properties, which can be set in the `framework.properties`/[Configuration Management](/manual/configuration-mgmt/configmgmt.md) (system-wide) or `project.properties` (project-wide).
 Project-level properties override system-level properties.

 To add a configuration property, add a value to the appropriate file in the following format: